Smith (A.O.)Corp Looks to Continue to Trade Below its Annual-Low Share Price Today | Comtex SmarTrend

 Smith (A.O.)Corp Looks to Continue to Trade Below its Annual-Low Share Price Today

-Shares of Smith (A.O.)Corp (NYSE:AOS) traded today at $38.03, breaking its 52-week low.
-This new low was reached on below average trading volume as 707,000 shares traded hands, while the average 30-day volume is approximately 2.4 million shares.
+Smith (A.O.)Corp (NYSE:AOS) traded today at a new 52-week low of $37.17.
+This new low was reached on below average trading volume as 139,000 shares traded hands, while the average 30-day volume is approximately 2.4 million shares.

 A.O.
 Smith Corporation manufactures residential and commercial water heating and water treatment equipment.
 The Company distributes its products worldwide.